 It’s going pretty well.
 I’m in the midst of the class free motion quilting sampler project and things are improving rather than getting worse.
 I’ve just finished adding in the major elements, and the next lesson is on embellishing the quilting (with more quilting, that is, rather than embellishment with other stuff).

 I only just today got around to picking up some trilobal polyester thread, which is what’s recommended in the course.
 I started out using random threads I had around that seemed strong enough to quilt with.
 My stitching improved immediately and dramatically after switching to to the trilobal polyester, particularly on the back of the piece, which was gratifying to see.
 The back looking terrible is something I’ve been struggling with.

 In the photo there’s still a lot of blue water-soluble pen visible — though it’s been so crazy humid that some of it has actually disappeared, even though it isn’t one of those air-soluble ones.
 I also made the somewhat questionable stylistic decision to do my first few tries at feathers in a super bright teal thread — whee!

-I made a quick stop at the Cotton Junky quilt shop in Wilmington, too.
+I made a quick stop at a quilt shop in Wilmington, too.
 Road trip fabric is a totally legitimate thing, right?
 I thought so, too.

 Now I’m going to go watch that embellishment video.
 I’m really excited about working on this.